Experify has shut down. Your advocacy program has a new home.

 The answer used to be “not really.”
 Now the answer is “absolutely.”

-With custom application questions, you can add your own questions to the advocate application form.
-Ask them what product they own.
-Ask them how long they’ve had it.
-Ask them their favorite feature.
-Ask them whatever you need to decide if they’re the right fit.
+With custom application questions, you add your own questions to the application form.
+Ask what product they own.
+How long they’ve had it.
+Their favorite feature.
+Whatever you need to decide if they’re the right fit.

-And then: if their answers check out, you can set up auto-approve rules so qualified applicants skip the manual review queue entirely.
+And then: if their answers check out, set up auto-approve rules.
+Qualified applicants skip the manual review queue entirely.

 Think of it this way: you’re building a team.
 You wouldn’t hire someone without an interview.
 But you also wouldn’t make every great candidate wait a week for a “yes.”
 Custom questions + auto-approve gives you both the filter and the speed.